 Play Pong at the intersection of Lichfield & Colombo Streets (outside the Bus Exchange)

-Local company SmartCross are responsible for the devices with touchscreens that are attached to the traffic … Read the rest
+Local company SmartCross are responsible for the devices with touchscreens that are attached to the traffic light poles on Lichfield & … Read the rest

 It feels like the Christchurch inner city rebuild is starting to take shape.
 The Re:START container shopping centre now feels like the temporary shopping solution it was always meant to be and construction is going on all around its edges.
 The new bus interchange is fully operational and its facilities for cyclists (more below) help lay the foundations for a very bike friendly city, the city’s flat terrain is a bonus as well.

-The restored Isaac Theatre Royal has been open nearly a year and takes pride of place on Gloucester Street, the calendar is stacked with … Read the rest
+The restored Isaac Theatre Royal has been open nearly a year and takes pride of place on Gloucester Street, the calendar is stacked with events for November. … Read the rest

 Christchurch based Rekindle is a social enterprise that has rescued wood from earthquake damaged houses and turned it into furniture, childrens toys and artworks.

 In 2013 Rekindle took on the ambitious project of reusing a whole red zoned house.
 Number 19 Admirals Way, New Brighton was a 1920’s California bungalow that was home to six families between 1925-2011.
 With the blessing of the last home owners the bungalow was deconstructed by hand, the materials were catalogued and photographed and filled six garages.
-Unsurprisingly the project wasn’t without … Read the rest
+Unsurprisingly the project wasn’t without its challenges – the discovery of asbestos and borer made some parts … Read the rest

 Mike was travelling solo in Christchurch and thecuriouskiwi mission he chose to accept was to have dinner delivered via pneumatic tube at C1 Espresso.
 Initially delivery speed was up to 140km/h, surely the fastest dinner delivery in town, maybe even the world?
 Delivery speed has since been reduced to prevent food carnage.